The Mediterranean Institute of Biodiversity and Marine and Continental Ecology

 ANR ACCEPT REUSE 2026-30 The use of refined wastewaters for irrigation in agriculture

-R. Monassier , (with V. Romano), Primates in an anthropised landscape: a challenge for conservation
+R. Monassier , (V. Romano), Primates in fragmented landscapes: conservation challenges

-I. Vedeau, (with P. Wong Wah Chung), drinking water purification systems
+I. Vedeau, (P. Wong Wah Chung), LED-based purification of drinking water